 Christianity is one of the largest religions followed by many countries around the globe.
-Christianity is based on the lessons of Jesus Christ and centered on the relationship Christians have with God.
-The religion is divided into many sub-regions, the main three of which are Catholic, Orthodox, and Protestant.
-Each group follows its own set of customs including Christian funerals rites.
+Christianity is base on the lessons of Jesus Christ and centered on the relationship Christians have with God.
+The religion is divide into many sub-regions, the main three of which are Catholic, Orthodox, and Protestant.
+Each group follows its own set of customs for Christian funeral .

 Christian funeral traditions

 There are many different sub-groups of Christianity, each of them following different sets of funeral customs and etiquette.
 However, there are some Christian funeral rituals that are common among most denominations.
 Here are some of them mentioned for better understanding.

 Several subgroups of Christianity hold a wake ceremony after someone parts.
 This custom takes place before the funeral and usually is hold at a church, a funeral home, or at the family’s home.
 This custom has fewer formalities than the main funeral ceremony, the sole aim of this ritual is to give friends and family a chance to talk and support one another.
 They serve food in this ceremony.
 Prayers, readings, and eulogies are also a part of this ritual.

 Viewing or Visitation

 A viewing or visitation ritual is specifically held to give family and friends a chance to visit the earthly body of the parted soul.
 This ritual is customary in many denominations.
 While a wake always takes place before the funeral, the visitation can hold after the ceremony, before burial, or before cremation.

 Christian funerals usually take place in a church.
 While the exact order and features of the service vary depending on denomination, a Christian service generally includes the following elements:

 The Earthly body of the parted soul is present at the ceremony, in a casket.
 If the person has already cremate, then the urn of ashes is present instead.
 Usually, the casket or urn is carrying into the church at the start of the ceremony though some people also place it at the altar after the ceremony begins.